Varathane vs Minwax — Which is the Best for Your Project?

 can of polyurethane and paint brush

-Meanwhile, oil-based polyurethane offers some advantages for you.
+Meanwhile, oil-based polyurethane offers some advantages in terms of durability and cost-effectiveness.
 If you are going to use it, your wood project will have an amber glow and a more protective finish than water-based.
 You can save money and time when you used oil-based.

 The only limitation you will have when using oil-based is you need to wait for 12 hours curing time after the last coat.
-Also, this polyurethane emits a strong odor from VOCs.
+Also, this polyurethane emits a strong odor due to stronger VOCs.

-More about their differences?
+Want to explore their differences more?
 Learn more in this oil vs water-based polyurethane comparison.

 The Purpose of Wood Preparation